 Vorarlberg's economy defies the crisis: export surplus at a record level!

-Worldwide trade relationships and market development
+Worldwide trade relations and market development